gentee/eonza-docs/en/docs/settings.md

 You can define global constants that can be used in all scripts.
 Values ​​are substituted like variables, but a dot is added to the left of the constant name.
 For example, if you want to insert the value of the constant *myconst* in some script, then specify *#.myconst#*.

 %html.settings-constants%

+## Security

+Here you can find the settings that will help protect against unauthorized access to the program.
+You can set a password to connect to Eonza.
+The program does not explicitly store the password, so a lost password cannot be recovered.
+In this case, you can [reset password](restore-password.html) using the command line parameter.

+**Current password**
+If you want to set a new password, then you need to specify the current password.
+If there is no password, then this field is hidden.

+**Password**
+Specify a password to access the program.
+If you want to disable login by password, specify *Current password*, and leave this option blank.

+**Don't ask for password on startup**.
+By default, when starting the program, the user must re-enter the password in the browser.
+Click this checkbox if you do not want to enter the password after each launch.
+Note that if you check this checkbox, you will still have to enter the password once at the next launch.

+%html.settings-security%

+To log out the program, select *Log Out* in the drop-down menu in the upper right corner.
+In this case, the logout will be performed for all connected devices and browsers.

+%html.logout%